 March Madness Squares Board

 Create a 10×10 grid for the NCAA Tournament.
 One square wins per game from your chosen round through the championship.
 Share a link; players pick squares.
-Winners update after each game—no app required.
+Winners update after each game.
+No app required.

 What Is March Madness Squares?

 March Madness squares (often called MMM) is a 10×10 grid game for the NCAA Tournament.
-Like football squares, each square ties to a pair of numbers—here, Winners (last digit of the winning team’s score) and Losers (last digit of the losing team’s score).
+Like football squares, each square ties to a pair of numbers: here, Winners (last digit of the winning team’s score) and Losers (last digit of the losing team’s score).
 You choose a start round (First Round, Sweet 16, Elite Eight, etc.).
 From that round through the national championship, one square wins per game.
 When a game ends, the winning square is the one that matches the last digit of the winning score and the last digit of the losing score.
 A Winners Timeline on the board shows which square won each game.
 Perfect for watch parties and groups that want game-by-game excitement without filling out a full bracket.

 How It Works